AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/query-builder-predicates.md

 This predicate matches a JCR property against an interval.
 This applies to properties with linear types such as `LONG`, `DOUBLE` and `DECIMAL`.
 For `DATE` please see the [`daterange`](#daterange) predicate that has optimized date format input.

 You can define a lower bound, an upper bound, or both.
-The operation (e.g. "lesser than" or "lesser than or equals") can also be specified for lower and upper bound individually.
+The operation (e.g. lesser than or lesser than or equal to) can also be specified for lower and upper bound individually.

 It does not support facet extraction.